LibreEdu/IFT2015-H21/lindenmayer/readme.txt

 death), while for the second part, it is a max heap, we want the biggest date (of birth), in order to have the youngest sim, according to the instructions.

+The structures were initialized with default sizes that depend on the size of the initial population.
+To find the ratio, we looked at the size of the structure when the program runs and took the maximum size over 10 trials.

 To launch the simulation, just do : java -jar pedigree.jar